 This is a foundation course, required for all students in the Professional Foundation.

 IV.
-Program Level Learning Goals and the Council of Social Work Education's Social Work Competencies
+Council of Social Work Education's Social Work Competencies

-The MSW Program at Rutgers is accredited by the Council on Social Work Education (CSWE).
+The MSW and BSW Program at Rutgers is accredited by the Council on Social Work Education (CSWE).
 CSWE's accreditation standards can be reviewed at www.cswe.org